 Teck is working with international organizations dedicated to improving the quality of life for children around the world.
 We work to increase awareness about zinc deficiency and provide life-saving zinc treatments to those who need it most.

 As one of the world’s largest producers of zinc, Teck is committed to helping solve the global health issue of zinc deficiency through therapeutic zinc, zinc supplementation, food fortification, crop nutrition, awareness and advocacy.
+To date, we have reached more than 120 million people worldwide.

 The number of children under five years of age that die each year across the world.